How to host the perfect BBQ

 Choosing the day

-When planning your BBQ, check the weather for the week ahead and try to choose the best day for it.
-Of course, we can never guarantee the sun will shine when we want it to, so you may want to plan for bad weather – consider a gazebo to help protect from rainfall.
+The first and most essential part of planning the perfect BBQ is probably the hardest to get right – choosing the right day!
+When planning your BBQ, check the weather for the week ahead.
+Of course, we can never guarantee the sun will shine when we want it to, so you may want to plan for unpredictable weather – consider a gazebo or go fancy with a pergola.
 An easy-to-assemble gazebo will be perfect for a small gathering, and on a sunny day they can even give you some much-needed shade and protect your food too.

 Choose the right spot